 At present, airlines’ permissible capacity deployment is at 65 percent of pre-Covid levels applicable up till July 31, 2021.

 On the inoculation front, Boulter said the vaccination drive would definitely be a key factor for the recovery of the travel and aviation sectors.

 “As per our understanding from doctors, if India is able to vaccinate 7 lakh people every day, the 3rd wave is expected to be flat.
 Currently, the travel demand is closely linked to the number of cases.”

 “As the cases go up, travel demand falls and the reduction in covid cases pushes up travel bookings.
 In the current situation, we can see travel bookings bouncing back as the number of cases decreases.”

-Furthermore, he talked about the ‘Lockdown Fatigue’ which is leading to higher pent-up demand this time around in comparison to last year.
+Furthermore, he talked about the ‘Lockdown Fatigue’ leading to higher pent-up demand this time around compared to last year.

 “Last year, when we emerged out of the lockdown, there was pent-up demand because many citizens were stuck in other cities and wanted to return to their hometown which translated into a high demand for travel.”